-I remember getting off the airplane and feeling surprised by how much English I was hearing.
-TEFL had arranged for a taxi driver to take me to the student housing, and the driver spoke perfect English… at this point I hadn’t even heard Czech yet!
+I remember getting off the plane and feeling surprised by how much English I was hearing.
+TEFL Worldwide had arranged for a taxi driver to take me to the student housing and the driver spoke perfect English.
+At this point I hadn’t even heard Czech yet.
 I remember laughing to myself thinking about how nervous I had been, truly believing I would be incapable of communication.
-The following day after I arrived and got settled in the Villa I was staying at (arranged for students by TEFL), I decided to venture out on my own and do some exploring.
+The following day after I arrived and got settled in the villa I was staying at (arranged for students by TEFL Worldwide), I decided to venture out on my own and do some exploring.
 Then came the shock.
-I had never heard a Slavic language before, and it sounded as foreign as I felt on that first day wandering the city center by myself.
-I remember trying to use Google Translate (this app is awful for Czech to English by the way- I encourage my students not to look at it at all!).
+I had never heard a Slavic language before and it sounded as foreign as I felt on that first day wandering the city center by myself.
+I remember trying to use Google Translate (this app is awful for Czech to English by the way- I encourage my students not to look at it at all).
 I was pronouncing all of the words so incorrectly people couldn’t even understand what I was trying to say.
-But, when I caved and started speaking English, majority of people in the center were able to help me and give me the information I needed.
+But, when I caved and started speaking English, the majority of people in the center were able to help me and give me the information I needed.
 This was comforting to me, knowing I could communicate at least basic English and have a successful conversation with virtually anyone.
 Praguers are learning English more each day.
 With the influx of international businesses expanding to Prague and tourism rising exponentially, people in Prague are flooding the language schools looking for teachers to help them improve their English.
 Because of this, speaking Czech is not essential to succeed here in Prague, but it is beneficial.